billpg/HashBack/README.md

 # Cross Request Token Exchange
-An authentication exchange between two web services.
+A web authentication exchange where a caller proves their identity by publishing a hash value on their website.

 This version of the document is a **public draft** for review and discussion and when it ready will be tagged as `CRTE-PUBLIC-DRAFT-3`.
 If you have any comments or notes, please open an issue on this project's public github.

 This document is Copyright William Godfrey, 2024.
 You may use its contents under the terms of the Creative-Commons Attribution license.

 ## The elevator pitch.
-- "Hey Bob.
-I want to use your API but I need a Bearer token."
-- "Hey Alice.
-I've got this request for a Bearer token from someone claiming to be you."
+- "Hi Bob.
+I'm Alice."
+- "Prove it."
+- "You know my number.
+Call me back."

+- "Hi Alice.
+I'm Bob.
+Did you call me just now?"
-- "Bob, that was me.
-Here's proof."
+- "That was me."
-- "Thank you Alice.
-Here's your Bearer token."

 Did you notice what **didn't** happen?
 No-one needed a pre-shared key nor a shared secret.
-No-one needed a place to securely store them.
-The two web servers already have TLS set up and this is what enables the exchange to work.

-When you make an HTTPS request, thanks to TLS you can be sure who you are connecting to, but the service receiving the request can't be sure who the request is coming from.
-By using **two separate** HTTPS requests, the two web servers may perform a brief handshake and return a *Bearer* token.
+While a recipient of a call *can't* be certain who a caller is, the caller *can* be certain of who they are calling.
+By both parties calling each other, both can be reassured of each other's identity.

+Now apply that thought to web authentication.
+The client can be sure (thanks to TLS) who the server is, but the server can't be sure who the client is, much like the analogy with phone calls.
+To perform a similar exchange for every single web request would be expensive, so this document specifies a one-off "call me back" exchange to supply the caller with a Bearer token, which the caller may use until it expires.

 ## What's a Bearer token?
+(You may skip this section if you are already familiar with this concept.)

 A Bearer token is string of characters.
 It could be a signed JWT or a string of randomness.
 If you know what that string is, you can include it any web request where you want to show who you are.
 The token itself is generated (or "issued") by the service that will accept that token later on as proof that you are who you say you are, because no-one else would have the token.

 ```